heptarch/heptarch.github.io/projects.md

 vector machines, the Fast Fourier Transform, Grover search, and Shor's algorithm, and other innovations too numerous to name.
 What made it special?
 Money, to begin with.
-Bell Labs operated under the auspices of a state telecommunications monopoly, so no one had to hustle for grants, venture capital, or quarterly revenue.
+Bell Labs operated under the auspices of a state monopoly, so no one had to hustle for grants, venture capital, or quarterly revenue.

 But plenty of researchers